rwbl/Home-Assistant-Workbook-Experiments/Tools/README.md

+# Tools

-**Tools/** folder contains useful MicroPython scripts such as I2C scanner utilities and scripts to remove MQTT discovery topics.
+This folder contains useful MicroPython scripts such as I2C scanner utilities and scripts to remove MQTT discovery topics.

 ---